Niko-Group/paper_writing_info/README.md

 and…it has to be **very well-written**!

-### General Advice
+## General Advice

 - Start writing early
-- Keep the sentences (paragraphs) short and concise
+- Keep the sentences (paragraphs) short (brief) and concise
 - Use simple language
 - Tell a nice story
 - Highlight the important results
-- CONVINCE the reviewers that your paper should be accepted!
+- CONVINCE the reviewers that your paper presents a useful contribution for the NLP community!

 ## Structuring your Paper